-To further clarify these practical instructions we note that, in contrast to the reduced spin-orbit SDE system, in the full spin-orbit SDE system $|\vec{S}(t)|$ is not conserved in time.
+Secondly, in order to further clarify these practical instructions we note that, in contrast to the reduced spin-orbit SDE system (see (\ref{eq:new2.44vbnewnewred})), in the full spin-orbit SDE system $|\vec{S}(t)|$ is not conserved in time.
 Therefore one cannot interprete $\vec{S}(t)$ in the full spin-orbit SDE system as the spin of a single particle.
 To find an interpretation we assume, for simplicity, in this paragraph, that (\ref{eq:new02.16b}) holds, i.e., $\rho[W_f]>0$ so that we can apply Section 6 and in particular the remarks after (\ref{eq:new02.16dnew}).
 If (\ref{eq:new02.12}) holds at $(t,Q(t))$, i.e., $|\vec{\cal P}[W_f](t,Q(t))| \leq \rho[W_f](t,Q(t))$, then, by the remarks after (\ref{eq:new02.16dnew}), we can interprete $\vec{S}(t)$ in the full spin-orbit SDE system as the spin polarization vector at $(t,Q(t))$.
-In the case where (\ref{eq:new02.12}) does not hold at $(t,Q(t))$ then, by the remarks after (\ref{eq:new02.16dnew}), we can interprete $\vec{S}(t)$ in the full spin-orbit SDE system as the weighted spin polarization vector at $(t,Q(t))$.
-Most importantly we believe that the distinction between the two cases where (\ref{eq:new02.12}) does or does not hold at a point does not have a negative impact on practical computations.
+When (\ref{eq:new02.12}) does not hold at $(t,Q(t))$ then, by the remarks after (\ref{eq:new02.16dnew}), we can interprete $\vec{S}(t)$ in the full spin-orbit SDE system as the weighted spin polarization vector at $(t,Q(t))$.
+Most importantly we believe that the distinction between the two cases (where (\ref{eq:new02.12}) does or does not hold at a point) has no have detrimental effect on practical computations.
 In fact in the above sketch of computing the initial and final polarization vector the two cases are treated in the same way.
 This comes as a relief since determining, which case holds at a point, would be computationally expensive.
 Note also that from now on in this work the condition, (\ref{eq:new02.16b}), will not be used anymore.